alanszp/kb-technology/guides/node-profiling.md

 # Memory Profiling

-## The problem

-My memory usage patterns are unacceptable (Lots of gc, lots of memory).

-In order to see some examples and deeper explanation, go to [this link](http://stackoverflow.com/questions/5326300/garbage-collection-with-node-js)

 ## The tools

 There are a few tools used to profile node applications.
 Just to say some: nodetime, look, node-heapdump, usage, memwatch, etc.